nautobot/nautobot/docs/installation/web-server.md

 # gunicorn Installation

 Save the following configuration file in the root netbox installation path (in this example, `/opt/netbox/`) as `gunicorn_config.py`.
 Be sure to verify the location of the gunicorn executable (e.g. `which gunicorn`) and to update the `pythonpath` variable if needed.
-If using centos/RHEL use the apache user instead of www-data.
+If using CentOS/RHEL change the username from `www-data` to `nginx` or `apache`.

 ```
 command = '/usr/bin/gunicorn'